I was chatting with Andrew Loh recently about how to better engage middle-ground Singaporeans on sociopolitical issues.

 I guess I’ve learnt this lesson in 2015.
 When I was younger and more immature but my approach as a blogger was one which was aggressive and insensitive.

-Those who have been following me for a long time would recall that some example of this was in March 2015, I wrote a post about Lee Kuan Yew which did not work well with many as I did not take into consideration how my audience felt especially with the entire week of tv programs and news articles glorifying the man.
+Those who have been following me for a long time would recall that some example of this was in March 2015, I wrote a post about Lee Kuan Yew which did not work well with many as I did not take into consideration how my audience felt especially with the entire week of tv programs, news articles and social studies textbooks glorifying the man.

 Over time, I realized I was simply being in my own echo-chamber, talking to those who already agreed with me.
 However, I was alienating those who may not share the same viewpoints as I did or those who have not formed much of a view about local politics, rather than engaging them.
 Yet, this was the very group which required engagement the most.